dTile/DT/docs/spec.md

 ### Hatching or Bboxing
 Hatching of Bboxing is an operation of extending a basic tile of cube by adding the corressponding digits at the decimal part of the tile/cube number after the dot.
-A guided final digit is added at the end of the decimal part to avoid the effect vanishing traling zeros and to indicate how many digits are needed for expanding a cube or tile in each dimension as rtelated to the anchor.
-Figuratively. bboxin a cube is a process of inflating to the northeast end by gluing (or replicating) X2 cubes to the east, Y2 cubes to the north and E2 to the sky creating a new box (which is composed by basic simiar cubes glued together).
-Hatching is done by adding a corresponding number (Hitch number) as a decimal part of a cube/tile.
-Hitching saves coding of big numbers of adjacent cubes that are contained in a box by the use of only one number that uses the anchor number as its cube part and the hitch number as its opposing vertex.
+A guiding final digit (F) is added at the end of the decimal part to avoid the effect vanishing traling zeros and to indicate how many digits are needed for expanding a cube or tile in each dimension as rtelated to the anchor.
+Figuratively. bboxing a cube is a process of inflating it to the northeast end by gluing (or replicating) X2 cubes to the east, Y2 cubes to the north and E2 to the sky creating a new bigger box (which is composed by basic similar cubes glued together).
+Hatching is done by adding a corresponding number ("Hitch" number) as a decimal part of a cube/tile.
+Hatching saves coding of big numbers of adjacent cubes that are contained in a box by the use of only one number and reusing an anchor number as its cube part and addting hitch number that represents an opposing vertex to the anchor.